lucmazon/pySL/README.md

 - [pyliblo](http://das.nasophon.de/pyliblo/): OSC library
 - [pyYAML](http://pyyaml.org/): to read the configuration file

-Basically, on an Ubuntu, you should do the following:
+Basically, on an archlinux, you should do the following:

 ```
-sudo apt-get install python3-tk
+sudo pacman -S liblo tk python-yaml
-sudo pip3 install pyliblo pyyaml
+sudo pip install pyliblo pyyaml
 ```

 Configuration